Stocks rise as Wall Street heads for best week since July

 Leading the way for the S&P 500 was freight deliverer J.B.
-Hunt Transport Services, which peeled to a 5.8% gain after reporting stronger profits for the summer than Wall Street expected.
-Goldman Sachs and Prologis each rose about 2% on better-than-expected profit reports, while Alcoa surged 14.1% after it beat earnings expectations and announced a dividend payment and buyback of its stock.
+Hunt Transport Services, which peeled to a 8.7% gain after reporting stronger profits for the summer than Wall Street expected.
+Goldman Sachs rose 2.7% and Prologis was up 1.9% on better-than-expected profit reports, while Alcoa surged 14.2% after it beat earnings expectations and announced a dividend payment and buyback of its stock.

 They dovetailed with a report showing people spent much more at U.S. retailers last month than Wall Street expected.
 Sales at stores, restaurants and other retail establishments rose 0.7% from August instead of falling, as economists forecast.